JEG2/warehouse_keeper/README.md

 I think the process of how this repository reached its current from is worth discussing.

-First, [a good friend](https://github.com/piisalie) and myself built the first working version one day, just to get a feel for working with Ruby Gosu.
+It got started [a good friend](https://github.com/piisalie) and myself built the first working version one day, just to get a feel for working with Ruby Gosu.
 To a player, that version would feel pretty close to the game it is today, but the interface code was very thrown together.

 I decided to refactor what we had built, but I wanted to use some heavy restraints to keep myself from over building it.
 These are the rules I used: